scyllagroup/Web-Framework/README.md

 <p>v1.0.0</p>
 </div>

+## Introduction

+The Scylla Web Framework serves as the foundation for our web-based projects and applications.

+The framework consists of a set of precomposed, commonly-used, front-end **user interface** elements and components, **conventions** that encourage knowledge-sharing across team members and ensure we implement best practices for developing on the web across large teams, and lastly we have an agnostic **build system** enabling: design-in-browser, testing, and output of production-ready assets.

+### Highlights

+* Rapidly wireframe, concept, and prototype websites.
+* Easy onboarding or transition for graphic designer roles to begin proofing their work in browser.
+* Encourages knowledge sharing across team members with varying amounts of experience, such as junior and senior levels, or team members with varying roles and disciplines such as graphic designers, front-end developers, and back-end developers.
+* Conventions in the framework help the entire team follow best practices in web development.
+* Testability

+### Dependencies

+* To start, you should have both **Git** and **NodeJS** installed.
+* The build system makes use of: **Babel**, **WebPack**, and **BrowserSync**.
+* The testing strategy makes use of: **Mocha**, and **Selenium** (with support for **Browser Stack**).
+* Other notable projects include **PostCSS**, **ESLint**, and **Imagemin**.

 ## Getting Started

-Our web framework serves as the foundation for our web-based projects and applications.
-It's composed of non-intrusive CSS resets, styled elements, and javascript components built with responsiveness and progressive enhancement in mind.
-You can choose to use the entire framework, or strip only the parts you need.

-Some highlights:

-* Front-end code is written in **HTML**, **SCSS** (for CSS), and **ES6** (for JavaScript).
-* The following technologies are used in the build stack: **Node**, **Babel**, and **WebPack**.
-* The following are used for testing: **Browsersync**, **Mocha**, and **Selenium** with support for **Browser Stack**.
-* Our Web Framework makes no assumptions about the back-end, thus it will work in any environment or technology-stack.
-* Since we are primarily focused on delivering **ASP.NET MVC** solutions, like **Umbraco**-powered web sites, the Web Framework is not entirely free from influence.
-* **Visual Studio Code** is the IDE of choice.
-The project even contains settings to speed along the setup of the project in this IDE.
-But you are more than welcome to use any editor you are comfortable with.

-## What Next?

 If this is your first time getting started with the framework you should follow the instructions in [Setup and Configuration](/setup-and-configuration).
 If you are using the framework for the purpose of wireframing and prototyping and this is your first time, read over [Designing with the Framework](/foundation/for-designers/design-with-the-framework).
 If you are contributing to the framework, squashing bugs, or developing new components of your own [Developing with the Framework](developing-with-the-framework) is where you'll want to start.